tus/tus-resumable-upload-protocol/protocol.md

 described below as possible.
 Feature detection SHOULD be achieved using the `Tus-Extension` header in the response to an `OPTIONS` request.

-### File Creation
+### Creation

-All Clients and Servers SHOULD implement the file creation API.
+All Clients and Servers SHOULD implement the upload creation API.

 #### Example